 May is Mental Health Awareness Month.
 At the beginning of May, I posted on my Facebook page that I would talk a little more about my struggle with postpartum depression.
 And I decided it was also time to talk about the real reason I write about it so often.

-Those of you that follow my blog know I suffered from Postpartum Depression after the birth of my first son Henry, who is now three years old.
+I do not keep it a secret that I suffered from Postpartum Depression after the birth of my first son Henry, who is now three years old.
 I fell into a deep black hole of anger and worthlessness a week or so after I gave birth.
 And it took me far too long to accept help.
 People wanted to help, but I didn’t think I needed it.
 I spent too many hours laying in a dark room crying before I convinced myself this wasn’t just the “baby blues” I was told to expect.